r-zubkov/codex.docs/README.md

 - 🗄️ MongoDB support when you need an external database
 - ☁️ Flexible uploads storage: local filesystem, static directory, or S3
 - ⚙️ Tune UI as you need.
 Collapse sections, hide the sidebar
+- 🌗 Theme modes: System, Dark, and Light with a quick toggle

 ## Prerequisites